OctopusDeploy/docs/docs/approvals/service-now/index.md

 The Service Now integration requires Octopus **2022.2.5556** or later and an Octopus license with the Service Now Integration feature enabled.

-To get started:
+Before you can use the Octopus Deploy/ServiceNow integration, you'll need to:

-1. Configure ServiceNow OAuth credentials (for use by Octopus)
+1. Configure ServiceNow OAuth credentials (for use by Octopus).
-1. Request and install a new Octopus license, required to enable the ServiceNow feature
+1. Request and install a new Octopus license required to enable the ServiceNow feature.
-1. Configure a connection from Octopus to ServiceNow
+1. Configure a connection from Octopus to ServiceNow.
-1. Configure which deployments require an approved CR
+1. Configure which deployments require an approved CR.

 ### Configuring Service Now